Battle of Mukalla (2016): UAE-led ground offensive

 On April 24, 2016, UAE soldiers entered Mukalla, successfully killing around 30 AQAP fighters.
 On the same day, Al-Qaeda fighters began withdrawing from the city to other parts of Hadramaut Province.
 This occurred after negotiations with local tribesmen and clerics, allegedly to avoid injury to civilians and destruction of the city from attacks against AQAP fighters.
 By April 25, Pro-Hadi Government forces and UAE forces had fully recaptured Mukalla, along with the rest of the coastal regions of the Hadramaut Province.
 On the same day, coalition officials stated that more than 800 AQAP fighters had been killed in the fighting, but that number was disputed by Yemeni journalists who covered the event, who said that the group retreated after negotiations.
 By 26 April, Mukalla and the rest of the surrounding towns and cities had been cleared of AQAP forces.

 US Defense Secretary James Mattis called the UAE-led operation a model for American troops, citing how the United Arab Emirates Armed Forces liberated the port of Mukalla from AQAP forces in 36 hours after being held by AQAP for more than a year.

 US support

-On 6 May, Navy Captain Jeff Davis, a Pentagon spokesman, confirmed that US forces were deployed near the city of Mukalla during the battle, and but did not disclose the number of troops.
+On 6 May, Navy Captain Jeff Davis, a Pentagon spokesman, confirmed that US forces were deployed near the city of Mukalla during the battle, Force Reconnaissance Marines and Special Forces soldiers, but did not disclose the number of troops.